attack68/rateslib/README.md

 multi-currency derivatives such as FX swaps and cross-currency swaps.
 Options, swaptions and inflation are also under consideration for future development.

-The techniques and object interation within *rateslib* were inspired by the requirements of multi-disciplined fixed income teams working, both cooperatively and independently, within global investment banks.
+The techniques and object interaction within *rateslib* were inspired by the requirements of multi-disciplined fixed income teams working, both cooperatively and independently, within global investment banks.